Jallermax/knowledge-nexus/README.md

 ### 🔮 Future Plans
 - Streamlit chat interface with dashboard for visualizing insights and connections (InfraNodus-like).
+- Add cross-source coreference resolution to merge the same entities from different sources (leverage string matching, embedding similarity, and context analysis).
+  - disambiguate entities with the same name but different meanings.
+Consider entity context and graph relationships.
 - Add evaluation mechanism (langfuse?) for entity extraction and graph building with different models, contexts, and prompts.
 - Add evaluation mechanism (RAGAS?) for RAG with different embedding models, query generations, and retrieval flows.
 - Dynamic Topic and Cluster Recalculation: Efficiently update topics and clusters upon ingestion of new sources.